ThingsIXFoundation/docs/docs/for-gateway-owners/1_forwarder.md

 This indicates that a gateway with id `0016c001f1500812` connected to your forwarder but the gateway isn't in the gateway store.
 Therefore data from this gateway is dropped.
-It also mentions that it recoreded the gateway id in `/etc/thingsix-forwarder/unknown_gateways.yaml`.
+It also mentions that it recorded the gateway id in `/etc/thingsix-forwarder/unknown_gateways.yaml`.
 This is default behavior, all unknown gateway id's are recorded to this file so they can be imported if required.